VA-Explorer/va_explorer/docs/training/general/common_actions.md

 data shown on the Home page depends on your assigned role and geographic access.

-- **For Field Workers:** If you are assigned the Field Worker role, the Homepage shows trends and data on the VAs that you have conducted.
+- **For Field Workers:** If you are assigned the Field Worker role, the Homepage shows trends and data on the VAs for your location.
 - **For All Other Roles:** For all other roles, data on the Home page are limited to the specific regions or facilities you can access.